This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Can’t stand up on it and apply a lot of pressure if you need it

-There are a variety of tools that don’t fit into a specific category other than looking ‘weird.’
+Various tools don’t fit into a specific category other than looking ‘weird.’

 These tools come with pointy ends of different lengths, shapes and sizes designed to reach deep trigger points around the body.